August 10 – August 18, 2019

 Schellinger says, “These relationships are integral to developing a sense of empathy with real people who are typical of those who cross into the US.
 We are essentially trying to help participants put a face to the statistics that get thrown around.”

-The cost is $850 per person, which includes meals, lodging, transportation, and a tour guide.
+The cost is $950 USD per person (includes meals, lodging, ground transportation, and a tour guide) plus round trip travel to San Diego.
 Participants are responsible for their airfare and one or two meals out.
 Limited scholarships are available.

 The Rev. Ray Schellinger began serving as ABC’s International Ministry’s global consultant for Immigrants and Refugees on July 1, 2017.
 In this role, he networks with IM colleagues and international partners that work with refugees and displaced peoples, helping to strengthen their ministries, find needed resources and build capacity.
 Schellinger works to construct bridges between US and Puerto Rican churches and IM’s global partners, providing opportunities to serve some of the most vulnerable people in the world.
 In addition, he hosts several volunteer teams per year in international cross-cultural settings where they learn about the struggles of migrants, the realities of global immigration and border policies.
 Ray and his wife, Adalia Gutiérrez Lee, were commissioned in 1994 to serve as missionaries in Nicaragua.
 The couple currently resides in Pennsylvania, where Gutiérrez Lee serves as IM area director for Iberoamerica and the Caribbean.